emmadoughty/Daily_COVID-19/README.md

 [COVID19_by_day.csv](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/COVID19_by_day.csv) contains daily numbers of cases, tests, deaths and recoveries
 - The Department of Health and Social Care [twitter](https://twitter.com/DHSCgovuk) is first to update with numbers of new confirmed cases, deaths and tests and these figures are initally used for daily updates.
-- Collated data on daily confirmed cases (and deaths since 27/03/2020) are updated by [PHE](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
-Differences in case numbers can be observed relative to those provided on twitter, even for for data released on previous days (presumably differences are due to improvements in data cleaning).
+- Collated data on daily confirmed cases (and deaths added on 27/03/2020 but backdated to 10/03/2020 with some ommissions) are updated by [PHE](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
+Differences in numbers can be observed relative to those provided on twitter, even for for data released on previous days (presumably differences are due to improvements in data cleaning).
 Once PHE data are available I update my collated data with these values.
-- Numbers of recoveries are taken from the PHE dashbord each day after it updates
+- Numbers of recoveries are taken from the PHE [dashboard](https://www.arcgis.com/apps/opsdashboard/index.html#/f94c3c90da5b4e9f9a0b19484dd4bb14) each day after it updates

 ### Cases by area

 The total number of cases announced per day for each Upper Tier Local Authority (England), country, NHS region and Scottish health board: [Wide format (COVID19_cum.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/COVID19_cum.csv), [Long format (cases_by_utla.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/cases_by_utla.csv)
 - Cases per UTLA obtained daily from [PHE](https://www.arcgis.com/home/item.html?id=b684319181f94875a6879bbc833ca3a6)
 - Cases in each country collated from [PHE daily indicator updates](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67)
-- Cases in each NHS region collated from daily [PHE NHS regions updates](https://www.arcgis.com/home/item.html?id=ca796627a2294c51926865748c4a56e8)
+- Cases in each NHS region collated from daily [PHE NHS regions updates](https://www.arcgis.com/home/item.html?id=ca796627a2294c51926865748c4a56e8) and previously from the "information to the public" page on the UK givernemtn [website] (https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public)
 - Cases in Scottish health boards collated from [Scottish government daily updates](https://www.gov.scot/coronavirus-covid-19/)

-**NB DATA QUALIITY ISSUES: Total number of cases per geographic area sometimes decreases from one day to the next which makes little sense.**
+**NB DATA QUALIITY ISSUES: Total number of cases per geographic area sometimes decreases from one day to the next, particularly early in the epidemic, which makes little sense.**

 ### Expanded cases by area
-As original cases per area above but additionally with local-breakdown data for Wales and Northern Ireland, plus data prior to 07/03/2020 when available: [Wide format (COVID19_by_area.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/COVID19_by_area.csv), [Long format (cases_by_area.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/cases_by_area.csv)
+As original cases per area above but additionally with local-breakdown data for Wales and Northern Ireland, plus earlier data when available: [Wide format (COVID19_by_area.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/COVID19_by_area.csv), [Long format (cases_by_area.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/cases_by_area.csv)
 - Cases in Welsh health boards collated from [Welsh government daily updates](https://covid19-phwstatement.nhs.wales/) and other official Welsh government sources, e.g. CMO statements, for early data
 - Cases in Northern Irish Local Government Districts from [Nothern Ireland's Public Health Authority Surveillance reports](https://www.publichealth.hscni.net/publications/covid-19-surveillance-reports) and other official Public Health Agency sources
-- Prior data for Scotland and England is from official sources only, e.g. statements and reports from governemnt and public health agencies
+- Ealier data for Scotland and England is from official sources only, e.g. statements and reports from governemnt and public health agencies

 ### Deaths by area
 The total number of deaths reported daily from each country of the UK: [Wide format (COVID19_deaths.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/COVID19_deaths.csv), [Long format (deaths_by_area.csv)](https://github.com/emmadoughty/Daily_COVID-19/blob/master/Data/deaths_by_area.csv)
+From 27/03/2020, deaths per country are reported daily as [daily indicators](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67) and collated from here
 Prior to 27/03/2020:
 - Deaths in Scotland collated from [Scottish government daily updates](https://www.gov.scot/coronavirus-covid-19/)
 - Deaths in Wales collated from [Welsh government daily updates](https://covid19-phwstatement.nhs.wales/)
 - Deaths in Northern Ireland collated from Northern Irish government daily updates [here](https://www.publichealth.hscni.net/news/covid-19-coronavirus) and [here](https://www.publichealth.hscni.net/publications/covid-19-surveillance-reports)
 - Deaths in UK collated from [Department of Health and Social Care twitter](https://twitter.com/DHSCgovuk)
-- Deaths in England are not published but calculated by subtraction of total cases in Scotland, Wales and Northern Ireland from all UK cases
+- Deaths in England were not published but calculated by subtraction of total cases in Scotland, Wales and Northern Ireland from all UK cases
-From 27/03/2020, deaths per country are reported daily as [daily indicators](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67)

 **NB [DHSC twitter](https://twitter.com/DHSCgovuk/status/1243237211119800323) announced on that from 25/03/2020 the reporting time period for deaths would change.
 From 25/03/2020, the latest figures counted from the previous day (for a period from 5pm-5pm) are being published at 2pm the following day.
 The figures for 25/03/2020 did not cover a full 24 hour period, comprising the period from 9am 24 March to 5pm on 24 March.
 Figures issued on 26/03/2020 are recorded as of 5pm 24 March to 5pm 25 March.**